-In fact, it’s only really been up until the last 5 years, that the oligopolistic supermarket industry in Australian was shaken up – with major retailers finding themselves under pressure to re-think and re-invest in a customer-focused strategy and a high-performance business culture i.e.,
+In fact, it’s only really been up until the last 5 years, that the oligopolistic supermarket industry in Australian was shaken up – with major retailers finding themselves under pressure to re-think and re-invest in a customer-focused strategy and a high-performance business culture, for instance:

-- upskilling and/or hiring in more skills and capability,
+- upskilling and or hiring more skills and capability

 - better distribution and targeted discount promotions

 Now even fashion and footwear categories are exposed to not just competition from fast fashion, but also a much more improved discount department store offer.
 They were mistakenly hoping to rely on their longevity in the market to maintain share; and have for too long now resorted to tactical pricing (i.e., heavy discounting and blanket promotions) to ride out the retail apocalypse.

 This reactive pricing strategy has clearly not been working well at all.
 Instead of sourcing better products and setting up a pricing team to drive profitable revenue growth, many retailers have been cost-cutting and or excessively discounting and promoting their suggested retail price to the point now that customers don’t trust prices, sales or value brands.
 Retail industry profitability is at risk and declining as a result.

 For example, discounting by 20 or 30 per cent means retailers have to sell more stock just to get to the same sales levels as last year, but there are more logistics and costs involved with each sale, which in turn, eat away at next years’ earnings.